A cone restriction estimate using polynomial partitioning: Main inductive argument

+Therefore, by the same argument as in Subsection \ref{cell1}, the induction for the non-algebraic case closes since $p=p(m,k)>\frac{2m}{m-1}$.

-By interpolation and H\"older's inequality of the broad norm, Theorem \ref{theorem8.1} will thus follow from the endpoint case $p=p_{m,k}$, which we prove by induction. \begin{remark} In fact, when proving the case $m=k$, one needs to first prove the slightly larger endpoint case $p=p_{m,m}+\eta$ and then interpolate.
-This is to make sure that the induction on scales argument treating the cellular case can close.
-We omit the separate discussion of this special case as the issue can be handled in the exact same way as in Section 8 of \cite{Guth2}. \end{remark} Note that the strategy introduced in Subsection \ref{strategy} applies equally well to obtain Theorem \ref{theorem8.1}.
-More precisely, we induct on the dimension $m$, the radius $R$, and the parameter $A$.
-The base case $m=k-1$ can be seen to follow from Lemma \ref{base}.
-Now suppose the desired estimate holds true if we decrease the dimension $m$, the radius $R$, or $A$.
-Perform a polynomial partitioning as described at the beginning of this subsection, the cellular case can then be treated similarly as in the previous subsection.
-We omit the details as it proceeds almost the same as for the paraboloid (see Section 8 of \cite{Guth2}).
+\begin{remark} In fact, when proving the case $m=k$, one needs to first prove the slightly larger endpoint case $p=p(m,m)+\delta$ and then interpolate.
+This is to make sure that the induction on scales argument treating the cellular case described above can close.
+More precisely, this slight change will produce a gain of $D^{-\delta}$ at the end of the cellular case inductive argument, for some $D=D(\epsilon, D_{\mathbf{Z}})$.
+By choosing $D$ sufficiently large, one then closes the induction.
+We omit the separate discussion of this special case as the issue can be handled in the exact same way as in \cite[Section 8.1, bottom of page 38]{Guth2}. \end{remark}